bbinet/PyGall/README.rst

    $ venv/bin/python -m pygall.scripts.fspot_sync --help

-When your gallery is full of photos, and once you have created new user accounts (please refer to the previous section note to learn how to create new accounts), you are now able to share it with friends and family.
+If you want to share your gallery to other people, please refer to the previous note to create new user accounts.